-One of the most commonly used approaches to reducing the number of predictor variables is to select only those that have unconditional associations with the outcome that are significant at some very liberal P-values ($eg \ 0.15$ or 0.2).
+One of the most commonly used approaches to reducing the number of predictor variables is to select only those that have unconditional associations with the outcome that are significant at some very liberal P-value ($eg \ 0.15 \ or \ 0.2$).
 The types of test used to evaluate these associations will depend on the form of the outcome and predictor variables.
 However, simple forms of a regression model ($eg \ a$ linear or logistic regression model with a single predictor) will always be appropriate for this investigation.
-For example, univariable multinomial regression models were used to identify variables to be used subsequently in a multivariable multinomial (proportional odds) regression model (Polgreen et al, 2008).

 One drawback to this approach is that an important predictor might be excluded if its effect is masked by another variable (ie the effect of a predictor only becomes evident once a confounder is controlled) (see distorter variables, Section 13.11.7).
-Using a liberal P-value helps prevent this problem.
-Another approach is to build a model with the statistically significant predictors and subsequently add all eliminated predictors, one at a time, back into the final model.
-If the confounder was included in the final model, the eliminated predictor might then turn out to have a statistically significant association and be added back into the model.
+Using a liberal P-value data = pig_farm strdnst-floor space per starter pig (m2) grwdnst-floor space per grower pig (m2) fnrdnst-floor space per finisher pig (m2) shipm2-pigs shipped per m2 in the barn